Stewart Cohen: Zodiac cruise, Zodiac cruise by waterfall

-An Intimate Voyage Through the Fabled Inside Passage of Southeast Alaska
+An Intimate Small-Ship Voyage Through the Fabled Inside Passage of Southeast Alaska

 Where can you wake to the cry of a bald eagle, watch tons of ice crash from the face of a glacier, walk among old-growth spruce and cedars, and observe whales lunge-feeding, perhaps in a single day?
 It's all here in Southeast Alaska, a maze of icy fjords and forested islands rich in wildlife.
-Our Alaska small-ship cruise is an epic journey through this vast marine wilderness, far from big cruise ship crowds.
+Our Alaska expedition is an epic journey through this vast marine wilderness, far from big cruise ship crowds.
 These voyages aboard compact National Geographic ships showcase the tranquil channels of the Inside Passage and the geologic time capsule that is Glacier Bay National Park.
 Join onboard naturalist experts to wander through temperate rain forest to cascading waterfalls, watch whales and seabirds, and identify wildflowers.
 Forays by kayak and expedition landing craft in protected waters offer exhilarating wildlife encounters.
 Learn, too, about Alaska’s rich Native American heritage.

-Weave through secluded channels in Alaska's sheltered Inside Passage, plumbing remote wilderness realms that are inaccessible to big cruise ships
+Weave through secluded channels in Alaska's sheltered Inside Passage, plumbing remote wilderness realms that are inaccessible to large cruise ships

 From the deck of our small expedition ship, scout for humpback whales, Dall's porpoise, sea lions and mountain goats as we explore Glacier Bay National Park

 Paddle placid waters among remote islands on guided kayaking excursions, looking for bears on shore and bald eagles in the tops of Sitka spruce and cedars

 Sail with the World Leader in Conservation-Focused Small Ship Cruising